gapml/CV/docs/index.md

 *Iterative*

-The `next()` operator is overridden to act as a iterative for feeding a neural network.
+The `next()` operator is overridden to act as a iterator for feeding a neural network.
 Each invocation of `next()` will return the next image and label in the training set.
-Once all the image data has been enumerated (i.e., epoch), the` next()` operator will return None and randomly reshuffle the training data for the next epoch.
+Once all the image data has been enumerated (i.e., epoch), the` next()` operator will return `None` and randomly reshuffle the training data for the next epoch.
 The image and label data are returned as a multi-dimensional numpy array and one-hot encoded numpy vector, respectively.

 ```python